planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Click on one of the layer’s points to view its placemark description.
+Click on one of the layer's points to view its placemark description.

 It is possible to customize this placemark description through GeoServer, including adding custom HTML.